arvigeus/AZ-204/Learning Path/Entra ID.md

 #### Permission types

-The Microsoft identity platform supports two types of permissions: _delegated permissions_ and _app-only access_.
+The Microsoft identity platform supports two types of permissions: _delegated access_ and _app-only access_.

--**Delegated permissions** are used by apps that have a signed-in user present.
+- **Delegated access** are used by apps that have a signed-in user present.
 For these apps, either the user or an administrator consents to the permissions that the app requests.
-The app is delegated with the permission to act as a signed-in user when it makes calls to the target resource. -**App-only access permissions** are used by apps that run without a signed-in user present, for example, apps that run as background services or daemons.
+The app is delegated with the permission to act as a signed-in user when it makes calls to the target resource.
+- **App-only access permissions** are used by apps that run without a signed-in user present, for example, apps that run as background services or daemons.
 Only an administrator can consent to app-only access permissions.

 #### Consent types

 Applications in Microsoft identity platform rely on consent in order to gain access to necessary resources or APIs.
-There are many kinds of consent that your app may need to know about in order to be successful.
+There are many kinds of consent that your app might need to know about in order to be successful.
 If you're defining permissions, you'll also need to understand how your users gain access to your app or API.

 There are three consent types: _static user consent_, _incremental and dynamic user consent_, and _admin consent_.